-I love vintage solid wood furniture.
-They can create a collected and curated look without spending a fortune on antique collector’s pieces.
+Vintage solid wood furniture is my favorite because it can create a collected and curated look without spending a fortune on antique collector’s pieces.

 This little kidney-shaped writing desk has been in our home for over a decade and holds a special place in my heart.
 It was a gift from my best friend, whom I’ve known since we were sixteen.
 It traveled with us from South Africa.